sunpy/sunpy/docs/dev_guide/contents/pr_review_procedure.rst

 The SunPy owners group is the group of people who have total control over the SunPy GitHub organization.
 The SunPy board have control over who is in this group, it has been decided that generally it will be the Lead Developer and the SunPy board chair and vice-chair.

-SunPy Maintainers
+sunpy Maintainers
 -----------------

-This is the group of people who have push access to the main SunPy repository.
+This is the group of people who have push access to the main sunpy repository.
 The membership of this group is at the discretion of the Lead Developer, but shall generally be made up of people who have demonstrated themselves to be trust worthy and active contributors to the project.

 This group has `subgroups <https://github.com/orgs/sunpy/teams/sunpy-maintainers/teams>`__ for each section of the repository that has `maintainers <https://sunpy.org/project/#maintainers>`__.
 The members of these groups will automatically be requested to review all PRs which change files in that subpackage.

-SunPy Developers
+sunpy Developers
 ----------------

-The members of this group have "read" access to the SunPy repository.
+The members of this group have "read" access to the sunpy repository.
 As all these repository are open anyway, what this effectively means is that these people can be assigned to issues.
-The members of this group are people who are involved in the development of SunPy at a good frequency, they are people who’s opinions have been demonstrated to be constructive and informative.
+The members of this group are people who are involved in the development of sunpy at a good frequency, they are people who’s opinions have been demonstrated to be constructive and informative.